DVDAGames/js-die-roller/README.md

 [Generating random integers from random bytes](http://dimitri.xyz/random-ints-from-random-bits/) from [Dimitri DeFigueiredo Ph.D.](http://dimitri.xyz/about/)

-### Advanced Features
+### Limitations

-- **variables**: You can assign variables to a Roller instance and reference those variables when performing a roll, for example: `1d20 + $initiative`
-- **functions**: You can work with some built-in Roller functions; (_Nested functions are coming soon!_):
-  - `min`: Take the minimum roll from a set of dice rolls: `min(2d20)`
-  - `max`: Take the maximum roll from a set of dice rolls: `max(2d20)`
-  - `sum`: Calculate the sum of a set of dice rolls: `sum(8d6)`
-  - `avg`: Calculate the average of a set of dice rolls: `avg(4d6)`
-  - `drop`: Drop the lowest value from a set of dice rolls: `drop(4d6)`
-  - `count`: Count the number of times a specific value appears: `count(6, 8d6)`
-  - _nesting functions_: You can nest functions to achieve even more advanced
-    combinations: `sum(drop(4d6))`
-- **named rolls**: You can define your own named rolls and call them directly by name, for example: `whip: '1d4 + $proficiency'` -> called via `whip`

-Roller allows you to basically define a whole character sheet as a set of variables and a map of functions and then use readable names to call and execute the various die rolls.

-**NOTE**: Complex function nesting with multiple parameters is not currently supported, but will be available in a future release.
+Complex function nesting with multiple parameters is not currently supported, but will be available in a future release.
 For example, the following pattern _could_ be used to generate a character's stat block using a common rolling methodology, but is not currently supported:
 `drop(sum(drop(4d6)), sum(drop(4d6)), sum(drop(4d6)), sum(drop(4d6)), sum(drop(4d6)), sum(drop(4d6)), sum(drop(4d6)))`

-## Examples
+## Playground

-You can check out the example Character implemented in the `examples/demo.js` file by running `npm run demo` and trying out some of his attacks, saves, and other rolls.
+You can check out the example Character implemented in the `examples/demo.js` file by cloning this repo and running `npm run demo` and trying out some of his saved rolls and sling some regular dice, too.

 Here are some examples rolls to test: